-As a result of the Offshore Transmission Network Review (OTNR), and Holistic Network Design (HND) initiatives, there is interest in the development of Multi-purpose Interconnectors.

-These are High Voltage DC cables that could link windfarms to different energy markets, acting as both a transmission line for the wind farm and an interconnector between energy systems.
+As a result of the Offshore Transmission Network Review (OTNR), and Holistic Network Design (HND) initiatives, there is interest in the development of energy markets, acting as both a transmission line for the wind farm and an interconnector between energy systems.
 This would provide greater energy resilience and open up further commercial opportunities.

-energy integration (via multipurpose interconnectors) and supply chain integration, there are opportunities to leverage infrastructure and capabilities across the region.
+energy integration (via multipurpose interconnectors) and supply chain integration, there are opportunities to leverage infrastructure and capabilities across region.